Review of Subscriptions

 See Criteria for Cancellation below for the criteria used to select journals for cancellation.

-View the proposed list of 2015 journal subscription changes.
+View the final list of 2015 journal subscription changes.

 (PDF; log in to UCSF Box with MyAccess)